AdobeDocs/experience-platform.en/help/rtcdp/b2b-guardrails.md

 ## Next Steps

 The limits outlined in this document are specific to Real-time Customer Data Platform B2B Edition.
-For a complete list of default limits for Adobe Experience Platform, refer to the [guardrails for Real-time Customer Profile data documentation](../profile/guardrails.md).
+To view a complete list of default limits for Adobe Experience Platform, please refer to the [guardrails for Real-time Customer Profile data documentation](../profile/guardrails.md).

 ## Appendix